 How to Enjoy Hi-Res Audio the Certified Way

 We’ve determined that hi-res audio is any audio that is higher quality than a CD, and it uses at least 24 bit/96 kHz for playback.
 The official Certified Hi-Res specification also includes very specific requirements for speaker and headphone performance.
 In order to be Certified Hi-Res, bookshelf speakers and headphones must be capable of reproducing frequencies up to 40 kHz or above.
 This is well above conventional hi-fi speakers that may offer a frequency response of up to 20 kHz.
-Additionally, Certified Hi-Res playback devices, like a set of digital bookshelf speakers or audio receivers, must be able to convert 24 bit/96 kHz digital signals into analog audio for listening.
+Additionally, Certified Hi-Res playback devices, like a set of digital bookshelf speakers or audio receivers, must be able to convert 24 bit/96 kHz digital signals into analogue audio for listening.

 Hi-Res Certified speakers, like the Edifier S3000Pro bookshelf speakers, are capable of processing digital audio sources at 96 kHz or higher and achieve deeper lows and brighter highs thanks to their astounding frequency response range of 38 hz to 40 kHz.
-Hi-Res Certified digital bookshelf speakers like these will reveal intimate details in your favorite songs and provide an immersive home theater experience that’s sure to impress.
+Hi-Res Certified digital bookshelf speakers like these will reveal intimate details in your favourite songs and provide an immersive home theatre experience that’s sure to impress.

 What About Music Streaming Services?

 The future of music enjoyment is undoubtedly going to be in high resolution audio.
-As the technology continues to evolve and costs continue to drop, more home media centers and mobile devices will become hi-res capable.
+As the technology continues to evolve and costs continue to drop, more home media centres and mobile devices will become hi-res capable.
 High-resolution streaming services, like Tidal and HDtracks, will likely grow in popularity as more people become aware of the benefits of hi-res.

 Did you know that while streaming services like Spotify, Apple Music, and others offer audio quality that’s generally considered on par with CDs, the audio is actually greatly compressed?
 That’s right!
 Through the wonders of technology, engineers have come up with ways to compress CD audio, from a rate of approximately 1,400 kbps, down to 256 kbps without a perceived loss in quality.
 These streaming services use a compression technique, or codec, that actually strips away information that, in theory, is imperceptible to human hearing.
 This is sometimes called lossy audio compression and it’s the subject of much debate in the audiophile community.